-1. For each Group/category, 14 calendar days after Block 1 opens, the number of project applications received will be assessed to determine if the aggregate MW nameplate capacity of those projects is greater than 200% of the Block 1 capacity for that Group/category.
-The program website will show a dashboard of the capacity of applications received, reviewed, and approved during that 14-day period.

-- 2. If the MW capacity of applications received in the first 14 days is less than or equal to 200% of the Block 1 capacity, there will not be a lottery for that Group/category. - a.
+- For each Group/category, 14 calendar days after Block 1 opens, the number of project applications received will be assessed to determine if the aggregate MW nameplate capacity of those projects is greater than 200% of the Block 1 capacity for that Group/category.
+The program website will show a dashboard of the capacity of applications received, reviewed, and approved during that 14-day period. - 2.
+If the MW capacity of applications received in the first 14 days is less than or equal to 200% of the Block 1 capacity, there will not be a lottery for that Group/category. - a.
 If the capacity of applications received in the first 14 days is at least 100% and under 200% of Block 1 capacity (subject to a review of applications similar to that described in Paragraph A.3 below), then all of those projects will receive Block 1 pricing, and Block 1 for that Group/category will be considered closed.
 Block 2 will open for the next projects received, with those projects receiving Block 2 pricing.
-The capacity available in
+The capacity available in Block 2 in this case will be impacted by the amount allocated to Block 1.
+For example, if 130% of planned Block 1 capacity is allocated to Block 1, then 70% of planned Block 2 capacity will be allocated to Block 2.
+Paragraph C.4 below would apply for Block 2, with the 45-day clock starting on the date when the Agency opens Block 2.

-2 Consistent with Section 1-10 of the IPA Act's definition of "nameplate capacity" and as reflected in Section 6.3.1 of the IPA's Long-Term Renewable Resources Procurement Plan, block capacity designations refer to the aggregate nameplate capacity of participating systems measured in AC.
+&lt;sup>2 Consistent with Section 1-10 of the IPA Act's definition of "nameplate capacity" and as reflected in Section 6.3.1 of the IPA's Long-Term Renewable Resources Procurement Plan, block capacity designations refer to the aggregate nameplate capacity of participating systems measured in AC.